cad435/StealthburnerFullUSBPD/README.md

 Right now I'm planning on using standard "non e-marked" USB-C cables which will result up to 60W of power which can be used in the toolhead (Feeder PCB can already provide 100W!).
 I'm not sure if the used PD-Source and Sink frondends are capable of using the 100W e-marked cables.
 Thats something which I have to try out.

-**Update:** It seems like nothing is watching if you are limiting yourself to 60W (e.g. 3A@20V) which means you can use up to 100W power over a "standard" non-marked Cable.
-Might add a 5A fuse in the future. **USE PROPER CABLES** for now.

 Using 24V/40W heater cartridges with 20V will decrease power consumption to about 30W wich (I guess) should be enough for the standard Voron user (not enough though for High-Speed/High-Flow printing etc).
 That leaves 30W for the stepper-motors, fans etc. (should be plenty enough)